bbc/bmx/docs/audio_definition_model.md

 `bmxtranswrap -t wave -o output.wav input.mxf`

 The `--track-map` option can be used to change the audio channels.
-For example, if only the first sereo pair is required:
+For example, if only the first stereo pair is required:

 `bmxtranswrap -t wave -o output.wav --track-map '0,1' input.mxf`